API

 • Inspect presets for one repository.

-• Call find_relevant_files for one ready repository.
+• Call find_relevant_files on a ready repository.

-• Submit lightweight feedback tied to a request_id.
+• Submit feedback tied to a request_id.

 Fastest verification path

-• Activate a supported repository on submit.repokit.live/control-plane.
+• Activate a supported repository.

-• Wait until the stage bar reaches ready.
+• Wait until it reaches ready.

-• Issue a verification token from the submission detail.
+• Issue a verification token.

 Quick request example